mikewest/http-state-tokens/README.md

 ### How do you expect folks to migrate to this from cookies?

 Slowly and gradually.
-User agents could begin by advertising support for the new hotness by appending a `Sec-HTTP-State` header to outgoing requests (either setting the value by default, or allowing developers to opt-in, as per the pivot point discussion above).
+User agents could begin by advertising support for the new hotness by appending a `sec-http-state` header to outgoing requests (either setting the value by default, or allowing developers to opt-in, as per the pivot point discussion above).

 Developers could begin using the new mechanism for pieces of their authentication infrastructure